 The Center for Hearing and Speech

 The Center for Hearing and Speech Melinda Webb School allows deaf and hearing-impaired children the chance to experience an average childhood in a mainstream school.
-The school teaches deaf children, ages 18 months through 6 years old, to listen, speak, and read by the time they enter first grade.
+The school teaches deaf children, ages 18 months through 6 years, to listen, speak, and read by the time they enter first grade.

 Children's Museum of Houston

-The Children's Museum of Houston's Kidtropolis is a child-sized city that teaches visitors lessons about civic engagement and the works of government, communications, economics and social businesses.
-Show funding supports the Houston Livestock Show and Rodeo Vet Clinic, a hands-on area that teaches children about the care and treatment of livestock.
+The Children's Museum of Houston's Kidtropolis is a child-sized city that teaches visitors lessons about civic engagement and the works of government, communications, economics and businesses.
+Show funding supports the Houston Livestock Show and Rodeo Vet Clinic, a hands-on area that teaches children about the care and treatment of both small and large animals.

 Comp-U-Dopt's mission is to provide computers and computer education to children in Houston who do not have regular access to the technology.
 It is comprised of three separate programs: Computer Adoption, Learn to Earn and an after-school program.